Table of Contents

 on discord helped me to find the flaw, that is, sending n

-will give us the $$0^{th}$$ share which is the actual secret.
+will give us the

 Why sending n..?